-February is Black History Month.
-African American history and culture are an essential part of Montgomery County’s heritage.
-Take the opportunity to honor and learn more about African American heritage through these virtual and in-person events happening all month long.
+February is Black History Month, and Black history and culture are essential parts of Montgomery County, Maryland’s heritage.
+Take the opportunity to honor and learn more about Montgomery County’s Black heritage through these in-person and virtual events happening all month long.

 Stories of the Underground Railroad are rich and rooted deep into Montgomery County.
 The multitude of historic sites and experiences make for an interesting self-guided road trip throughout the county to help understand the trials, tribulations, and heroism of the freedom seekers.

 Unshakable: The Rise of Newmantown at the Agricultural History Farm Park

 Every Friday and Saturday in February, from 11:00 a.m. to 4:00 p.m.